Atomic-Germ/fruit-of-knowledge/src/manuscript/CHAPTER_06/SPREAD_01.md

 status: draft
 right_sources: ["Matt 6:25–34 (ASV)"]
 left_sources:
-  - {title: If you’re not worried, you’re not paying attention, type: paraphrase}
+  - {title: If you’re not worried, you’re not paying attention, type: paraphrase, permission: none}
 updated: 2025-10-10
+public_only_check: ok
 ---

 # Do Not Be Anxious